 Allow flexibility – where appropriate – on hours and how they do their jobs.

-Responsibility will vary by pay level – with the understanding that higher pay equals more responsibility and most likely longer hours.
+Responsibility will also vary by pay level – higher pay equals more hours and more accountability.

 Advice from the CEOs: